 No matter how much you vouch for it, the autonomy that a flexible work environment brings with it has its own challenges.
-One of the biggest being time management.
-Infact, the challenge is universal given the way human brain functions.
-So we dug into some of the best practices to create a weekly work plan.
+One of the biggest is time management.
+In fact, the challenge is universal given the way the human brain functions.
+So we dug into some of the best practices to create a good weekly work plan.

 What Douglas discovered still holds true – Left on their own, people escape work

 We are all wired to be lazy and tend to waste our time if not supervised or guided towards completing a task that’s at hand.
 In fact, Douglas Mcgregor concluded this in his study on Theory X employees, way back in the sixties.

 The theory highlights that if your team members dislike their work or have little motivation, managers will most likely use an authoritarian style.
 The approach is very ‘hands-on’ and usually involves micromanaging people’s work to ensure it is done on time and in a proper way.

 People you and I are inherently motivated, but there are a number of reasons why we can falter.
 Be it the lack of goals, the lack of the right tools, no sense of urgency, or simply the endless number of distractions we have around us.

 One minute we are checking emails.
 But just in the other second, we’ve switched to Instagram to upload a story from work, and then we just get carried away by the endless videos on the social platform.
 All this while the task we were supposed to be working on, remains waiting in one of the tabs on our browser.

 Well, as long as you are able to send it in time, it’s all okay, right?
 Even if you work on it at the last minute.

 All along, your manager has been fretting about lost targets, diminishing productivity, and tipping profitability.